molinan2/download-vgm/README.md

 # Readme

 Downloads an album from https://downloads.khinsider.com.
 Only downloads tracks in *.flac or *.wav format and doesn't fallback to *.mp3.
+Downloads happen one by one to avoid overloading the served (please be respectful).

 # Usage